hugomarquez/spree_paypal_rest/README.md

 ### Spree Backend

+In Spree, go to the admin backend, click "Configuration -> General Settings" and add the Site URL.

-In Spree, go to the admin backend, click "Configuration -> Payment Methods" and create a new payment method.
+Then go to the admin backend, click "Configuration -> Payment Methods" and create a new payment method.
 Select "Spree::Gateway::PaypalExpress" as the provider, and click "Create".

 Then enter the following information for your paypal **Business** Account:
 * Brand Name